-Before you start working with ColdFusion, make sure that the CFML Support plugin is enabled.
-The plugin is bundled with IntelliJ IDEA and is activated by default.
-If the plugin is not activated, enable it on the Plugins settings page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.
+Before you start working with ColdFusion, make sure that CFML Support plugin is enabled.
+The plugin is bundled with IntelliJ IDEA and activated by default.
+If it is not, enable the plugin as described in the section Enabling and Disabling Plugins.

 ColdFusion server should be downloaded and installed on your machine.

 ColdFusion support includes:

 - Code completion for tags, attributes, attribute values, functions and variable of the current scope, function arguments, functions of Java classes and components created through 'createObject' function, for components' and Java classes' names in 'createObject', for inherited methods of a component.